sareena92/sareena92/README.md

-Name: Sareena

 👩‍💻 Novice Programmer | Tech Enthusiast | Problem Solver

 🌱 Welcome to my GitHub Profile! 🌱

 About Me:
 Hey there!
-I'm Emily, a budding programmer with an unquenchable thirst for all things tech.
+I'm Sareena, a budding programmer with an unquenchable thirst for all things tech.
 As a novice in the fascinating world of programming, I'm on an exhilarating journey to master the art of coding.
 My passion for problem-solving and creating meaningful software drives me to explore multiple programming languages and experiment with various projects.

 🚀 Skills: